Control Your Hunger With Peanuts

 Beyond their nutritional effects, when eaten in small amounts daily, peanuts and peanut butter can help you feel fuller, longer.
-They control hunger and reduce your desire to eat, promoting weight loss and maintenance.
+They control your hunger and reduce your desire to eat, promoting weight loss and maintenance.

 Foods high in protein and fiber, such as peanuts and peanut butter, have been shown to help reduce appetite and promote satisfaction after eating them.
 Peanuts contain close to 8 grams of protein per ounce, which is more than any other nut, and comparable to a serving of beans.
 They also contain about 2.5 grams of fiber per ounce.
 Fiber makes us feel fuller and more satisfied after eating.